Best budget laptops: 5 cheap laptops under $500

 Reasons to avoid

 The Lenovo Duet 5 Chromebook has been at the top of this list for years, and that's only recently changed because we want to make room for more up-to-date products.
-However, that doesn't change that the Lenovo Duet 5 Chromebook is an absolute champion.
+However, that doesn't change the fact that it is an absolute champion.

 Regarding our synthetic benchmark tests, the Lenovo Duet 5 Chromebook has some of the most underwhelming performance on this list.
 The Duet 5 Chromebook's Geekbench 5 multi-core average of 1,727 is well below the Lenovo IdeaPad Flex 5 14 (Intel)'s 3,841 average.
 It is above the Acer Chromebook 317's 1,137, though both laptops fall below the Chromebook average of 2,253.

-This baby is packing a 13.3-inch, 1920 x 1080, OLED display.
-It reproduced 85.2% of the DCI-P3 color gamut and averaged 361 nits of brightness.
-Those are numbers we’d see in premium laptops — and some of those more expensive items don’t get nearly as bright or colorful.
+This baby is packed with a 13.3-inch, 1920 x 1080 OLED display.
+It reproduced 85.2 percent of the DCI-P3 color gamut and averaged 361 nits of brightness.
+Those numbers we’d see in premium laptops — and some of those more expensive items don’t get as bright or colorful.
 And an OLED panel is an impressive addition.
 You’d find those in gaming laptops, MacBook competitors, and big TVs.

 Speaking of dissing premium laptops, this detachable will also get you 13 hours and 31 minutes of battery life.
-That’s almost enough battery life to land on our laptops with best battery life page.
+That’s almost enough battery life to land on our laptops with the best battery life page.
 That alone is an excellent package for under $500.
 But there's more!
-This is a detachable 2-in-1, meaning it can go from being a tablet to a full laptop.
-And unlike some pricier detachables out there, this machine includes the keyboard and cover (I wish that wasn't boast-worthy, but it is).
+This is a detachable 2-in-1, meaning it can go from a tablet to a full laptop.
+And unlike some pricier detachables, this machine includes the keyboard and cover (I wish that weren't boast-worthy, but it is).

-The only downsides to this machine are its relatively weak performance and that it doesn't include a stylus.
+The only downsides to this machine are its relatively weak performance and lack of a stylus.
 But for the price, it's pretty damn good.

 See our full Lenovo Duet 5 Chromebook review.